-The Department uses the results of program reviews such as OIG audits, A-123 reviews, acquisition management reviews, monthly and quarterly reporting and quarterly management reviews to determine if internal controls are adequate, current and effective.
+The Department uses the results of program reviews - OIG audits, A-123 reviews, acquisition management reviews, monthly and quarterly reporting, and quarterly management reviews to determine if internal controls are adequate, current, and effective.

 The DOC purchase card program includes a variety of management controls designed to minimize purchase card misuse.
-Key management controls include:
+Key management controls are as follows:

-- Department-wide purchase card policies and procedures are developed and maintained. - Mandatory training and documentation of successful completion for DOC purchase card program participants is required. - Individual cardholder purchase limits, and documentation of cardholder limits and authorities are established through a written Delegation of Procurement Authority. - Approving officials cannot be subordinate cardholders under their purview. - Separation of duties is enforced. - Pre-approvals, independent receipt and acceptance, and subsequent review of purchase card activities is required. - Convenience checks require 100% review. - Property obtained with a purchase card must be inventoried in DOC's property management system upon delivery, in accordance with DOC's property management policy. - APCs are required to review purchase card data and reports from the bank to identify and investigate potential cases of fraud, waste, abuse, or misuse. - Inactive purchase cards are reviewed every eighteen months.
+- Department-wide purchase card policies and procedures are developed and maintained. - Mandatory training and documentation of successful completion for DOC purchase card program participants is required. - Individual cardholder purchase limits and documentation of cardholder limits and authorities are established through a written Delegation of Procurement Authority. - Approving officials cannot be subordinate to cardholders under their purview. - Separation of duties is enforced. - Pre-approvals, independent receipt, acceptance, and subsequent review of purchase card activities is required.

+- Convenience checks require 100% review. - Accountable property obtained with a purchase card must be inventoried in DOC's property management system upon delivery, in accordance with DOC's property management policy. - APCs are required to review purchase card data and reports from the bank to identify and investigate potential cases of fraud, waste, abuse, or misuse. - Semi-annual reviews are conducted to identify inactive accounts (accounts without any activity in the preceding eighteen months).